About this chart:

 Student Right-to-Know and Campus Security Act:

-Title I of the Act requires institutions to disclose completion and graduation rates of full-time certificate or degree-seeking undergraduate students to current and prospective students by July 1, 1993 and annually thereafter.
-A student is considered to have completed or graduated if he or she fulfills the program’s requirements within 150 % of the normal time allotted for the program, that is, six years for baccalaureate programs.
-Institutions may also augment these completion rates with information concerning students who left the institution prior to completion and, within 150 % of the normal time allotted for completion, enrolled in a program at an eligible institution for which the prior program provided substantial preparation.
+Title I of the Act requires institutions to disclose completion and graduation rates of full-time certificate or degree-seeking undergraduate students to current and prospective students by July 1, 1993 and annually hereafter.
+A student is considered to have completed or graduated if he or she fulfills the program’s requirements within 150 % of the normal time allotted for the program, that is six years for baccalaureate programs.
+Institutions may also augment these completion rates with information concerning students who left the institution prior to completion, and enrolled, within 150 % of the normal time allotted for completion, in a program at an eligible institution for which the prior program provided substantial preparation.

-SUNY Fredonia has undertaken retention studies to determine returning and graduation rates for each new entering freshman class.
-These cohort statistics are updated annually by tracking entering classes through the institution over time to arrive at retention figures and, ultimately, graduation or completion rates.
+SUNY Fredonia has undertaken retention studies to determine returning and graduation rates for each new entering first-time first-year (FTFY) class.
+These cohort statistics are updated annually by tracking entering classes through the institution over time to arrive at retention figures and ultimately, graduation or completion rates.

-Of the 1017 full-time, first-time-in-college freshmen entering SUNY Fredonia in Fall 2006, 653 students or 64% completed program requirements and were awarded baccalaureate degrees within six years.
-Of these full-time, first-time freshmen, 49% received their degrees within four years and 63% were awarded their degrees within five years after admission.
+Of the 1,183 full-time FTFY students entering SUNY Fredonia in Fall 2008, 792 (67%) completed program requirements and were awarded baccalaureate degrees within six years.
+Of these FTFY students, 48% received their degrees within four years and 65% were awarded their degree within five years after admission.

 In addition to these graduates, the legislation considers students transferring to other institutions as successful outcomes.
-Statistics provided by the Integrated Postsecondary Education Data System indicates that within the six-year time frame, an additional 246 students or 24% of the original entering class transferred to other institutions.
+Statistics provided by the Integrated Postsecondary Education Data System indicates within the six-year time frame, an additional 258 students (22%) of the original entering class transferred to another SUNY institution.

-Of those students who, after six years, had not received a degree from SUNY Fredonia or had not transferred, a number were still enrolled/persisted at the institution.
-As of Fall 2012, 7 students remained enrolled at SUNY Fredonia in pursuit of their baccalaureate degrees.
+Of those students who had not received a degree from Fredonia or had not transferred in six years, a number were still enrolled/persisted at the institution.
+As of Fall 2014, eight students remained enrolled at SUNY Fredonia in pursuit of their baccalaureate degrees.